thephpleague/url/4.0/installation.md

 Once extracted you will be able to load the library using any [PSR-4][] compatible autoloader.

-If you choose to install `League\Uri` manually, you are responsible for installing and autoloading the following dependencies:
+If you choose to install the package manually, you are responsible for installing and autoloading the following dependencies:

 - [PHP Domain Parser](https://github.com/jeremykendall/php-domain-parser)